every.farm CLEREL Crop Diversification

 Does this work without the on-farm data?

 A second pipeline restricts inputs to widely-accessible layers only — Sentinel-2, USGS 3DEP, POLARIS, PRISM.
-The two pipelines agree on roughly half the candidate pixels at CLEREL.
+After the age adjustment, the two pipelines agree on substantially fewer pixels.

 Full versus widely-accessible candidate overlap